kwahid/HNTSMRG_2024/Evaluation_example/README.md

 #### Notes

-- The DSC values range from 0 to 1, where 1 indicates perfect overlap and 0 indicates no overlap.
+- The DSC values range from 0 to 1, where 1 indicates perfect overlap, and 0 indicates no overlap.
 - Use the calculated DSC values to evaluate and improve the segmentation models.

 ---